go-testfixtures/testfixtures/README.md

 Travis runs tests for PostgreSQL, MySQL and SQLite.

-To setting the connection string of tests for each database, edit the `.env` file, but do not include the changes a in pull request.
+To set the connection string of tests for each database, edit the `.env` file, but do not include the changes a in pull request.